nodejs/node/doc/api/fs.md

     **Default:** `100`.

 Removes files and directories (modeled on the standard POSIX `rm` utility).
-Resolves the `Promise` with no arguments on success.
+Fulfills the `Promise` with no arguments on success.

 ### `fsPromises.stat(path[, options])`
 <!-- YAML